rwtxhoa/rw-docs/scope-of-work/annual/landscaping/CONTRACT.md

 - **Non-Irrigated Areas**
   - Mowed at least **6 times per year**.
   - A quoted price for each additional mow, in excess of the included 6 mows, shall be provided.
+  - Grass shall be kept less than 10" at all times per city ordinance.

 ### Removal of Organic Debris (leaves, small downed branches, dead plants)
 - **Irrigated Areas**